coderkol95/Telecom_churn/README.md

 * Maximum people who churn do not stream movies or TV, i.e. they are not dependent on the subscription for streamed media consumption.

-# Data preparation
+# Data wrangling

-Data is split into train and test sets
+The data was split into train and test sets with test size=20%.
+Column transformers were fit on the training data.
+The test data was transformed afterwards.
+The resulting train and test datasets and the column transformers were written out to the disk for use in modelling phase.

 # Model training